What is an Early College High School?

 Parents should contact the ECHS administration and the students should contact their assigned ACC counselor.

 Class size is anticipated to be small, with 18-20 students in most high school classes.
 College classes may have an enrollment of up to 36.

 Who will benefit from ECHS?

-With a focus on college success, ECHS is specifically designed to support first generation college-goers, including those who may be traditionally underrepresented in college admissions and who may have difficulty affording the cost of college.
+With a focus on college success, Early College HS is specifically designed to support first generation college-goers, including those who may be traditionally underrepresented in college admissions and who may have difficulty affording the cost of college.
 At-risk students would also benefit from attending Early College High School

 It is anticipated that the student body of the ECHS will be representative of the district’s demographic distribution with students from all of the district feeder patterns.